 For more information on jobs and training posts, see the Joint Royal Colleges of Physicians Training Board: Neurology.

 Whilst you undergo your training in neurology, you'll need to study for exams so that you can hold membership of the Royal College of Physicians (MRCP).
-The Association of British Neurologists has information about the MRCP Specialty Certificate Examination, which is taken towards the end of neurology training.
+Find out more about the MRCP Specialty Certificate Examination, which is taken towards the end of neurology training.

 As a neurologist, you'll be expected to continue learning throughout your career.
 Continuing professional development (CPD) is essential if you want to remain on the GMC register.
 CPD activities can include attending courses, conferences, meetings and workshops, as well as undertaking research and peer-reviewing journal papers.